 An exploratory study was undertaken to determine the role and practice issues of radiology coding in health information management (HIM) practice.
 The study sought to identify the challenges of radiology coding and the solutions implemented to address these challenges.
 A self-report survey was sent to 828 American Health Information Management Association (AHIMA) members identified as directors, managers, or supervisors of HIM departments and/or coding.

-Conference Proceedings by Sean Benson Abstract The use of computer-assisted coding (CAC) software is becoming more common at the point of care.
+by Sean Benson Abstract The use of computer-assisted coding (CAC) software is becoming more common at the point of care.
 Two main approaches to CAC software have been used—structured input (SI) and natural language processing (NLP).
-This study focuses on the use of SI software at the point of care and its impact […]
+This study focuses on the use of SI software at the point of care and its impact on quality […]

 The processes of data mapping and concept modeling are required to help meet the goal of interoperability for an electronic health record (EHR).
 Interoperability, as defined by the Institute of Electrical and Electronics Engineers, is “the ability of two or more systems or components to exchange information and to use the information that has been exchanged.”